Kansas BUI Law

 - BWI with serious injury or death will be charged as a felony.

 When an individual operates a vessel in Missouri, he or she has consented to be tested for alcohol and/or drugs when there is a question of impairment.
-Refusal to submit to this test will subject the individual to further penalties.
+Camden County lake patrol is well known for getting a warrant to draw blood from drivers who refuse a breath test.
+The policy has been effecting in prosecuting BWI cases.

 In addition to BWI, possession or use of drinking devices for the rapid consumption of large amounts of alcohol or any four gallon containers holding alcohol are illegal on the state's rivers with the exception of the Mississippi, Missouri, and Osage Rivers.